amosproj/amos2025ss02-building-documentation-management-system/Coding_Guidelines.md

 2. Entire project builds and deploys to production.

-3. Functionalities not visible in UI, like database transactions, are verified by atleast one SD and/or RM.
+3. Non-UI logic (e.g., DB transactions) verified by an SD or RM.

-4. Release manager writes release notes.
+4. Release manager writes release notes (& Change log)

+5. All GitHub actions workflows pass

+6. Bill of Materials is up to date

 ## Project DoD:

-1. Industry partner satisfied with demo.

-2. Industry partner can use all functionalities solely using user documentation.

-3. Industry partner understands design documentation.
+1. Stakeholders have reviewed and signed off the release

+2. Documentation (user + technical) is complete and comprehensive

+3. No critical open issues remain in backlog